THURSDAY | MARCH 1, 2018

 Welcome Remarks and Program Introduction

 How do you plan for what’s next when the rules and boundaries seem to change daily?
-Companies such as Facebook, Apple, Amazon, Netflix, and Google have shaken the entertainment industry to its core from how content is made, distributed and marketed to how it’s consumed, shared and its data analyzed.
+Companies such as Facebook, Apple, Hulu, Amazon, Netflix, and Google have shaken the entertainment industry to its core from how content is made, distributed and marketed to how it’s consumed, shared and its data analyzed.
 It’s also meant more interesting opportunities for investors and avenues for strategic executives to create new revenue streams.
-With technology impact in mind, what are the new key factors exciting investors to put money into the entertainment industry from content projects to tech startups and mid-size operators?
+With technology’s impact in mind, what are the new key factors exciting investors to put money into the entertainment industry?

 Make it or Break it: How Will Hollywood Evolve?

 Hollywood has always managed to adapt to evolving times and moviegoers have continued to watch movies on the big and small screens.
 We constantly see changes, but the big question on everyone’s mind is, “How will Hollywood recover and adapt from the latest major shifts?”
 Can we expect to see studios focusing more on quality or continue to diversify?
 Will there be more collaboration between tech and entertainment sectors?
 Can we expect to see the focus of talent shift from the actor to the director?
 What type of real impact will the #TimesUp movement make?
 And can we expect to see feasible market opportunities for mid-level studios?
 Our panel of award-winning producers and strategy executives will take a look at what’s worked, what didn’t, and how we can plan for the years ahead.

 KEYNOTE CONVERSATION WITH: Howard Barish, Award-Winning Producer and President, Kandoo Films

 Tosca Musk, Award-Winning Producer and Founder, Passionflix

 Tom Quinn, Founder and Chief Executive Officer, NEON

 MODERATED BY: Matthew J. Malek, Co-Founder, Foxtail Entertainment